Samuel-Fiddis/mosaic/README.md

 and connect to `localhost:3000` in your local browser :)

+> **_NOTE:_** This may take some time to build as the CIFAR-10 dataset needs to be downloaded and the data fitted to the KNN algorithm.

-To improve the mosaic creation algorithm just increate the NUM_POINTS env var in the `docker-compose.yaml` file.
+To increase the number of images used in the mosaic creation algorithm, increate the NUM_POINTS env var in the `docker-compose.yaml` file.